Spray Nozzle Glossary & Technical Guide

 Operating Pressure Range

-The minimum and maximum pressure at which a nozzle can safely operate and maintain specified performance.
-Typical ranges vary from 10-40 PSI for low-pressure applications to 50-300 PSI for high-pressure systems.
-Operating outside the specified range can damage the nozzle, distort the spray pattern, or result in inadequate performance.
-Always verify pressure compatibility before installation.
+The minimum and maximum pressure at which a nozzle can safely operate while maintaining specified performance.
+Ranges from 10ā40 PSI for low-pressure systems to 50ā300+ PSI for high-pressure industrial systems.

 Nozzle Materials & Durability

-Choose the right material for your operating environment and application demands
+Choose the right material for your operating environment and application demands.

 Brass

-A durable, cost-effective choice for low-pressure applications.
-Offers good value, moderate wear resistance, and corrosion tolerance suitable for general-purpose industrial applications and temporary installations.
-Brass typically operates best at pressures below 100 PSI.
-Excellent machinability allows for custom configurations.
-Common in agricultural spray systems and low-cost commercial applications.
+A durable, cost-effective choice for low-pressure applications below 100 PSI.
+Offers good value, moderate wear resistance, and corrosion tolerance suitable for general-purpose industrial use.
+Excellent machinability allows custom configurationsācommon in service shops and agricultural systems.

 Stainless Steel